Robinlovelace/faq/README.md

  - https://src.fedoraproject.org/rpms/rust

 However, some of your users may actually be running Ubuntu/RHEL LTS platforms, which have even older versions of rust.
 Remember that many R users are on shared servers and don't have permissions to install/upgrade rustc.
-Hence try to be convervative in assuming the latest dependencies / rust features in your package.
+Hence try to be conservative in assuming the latest dependencies / rust features in your package.

 ## How to avoid writing in HOME